NotJamesB/NotJamesB.github.io/docs/_posts/2023-06-20-welcome-to-jekyll.markdown

 - Manually added weights to the search results based off actual traffic
 - Slower development day due to double work shift

+# **6/24 Development Update**

+- Updated API handler class to accurately represent data
+- Added more tabs and information on my dev Journal
+  - This way i can more accurately and easily check my links, to-do's and developer updates
+- Learned more about github processes and corrected issues with merging/pushing to my current repository